 The Spaulding Team was able to meet with a Generator member who had a traumatic brain injury (TBI), as well as a person who runs a TBI support group at UVM.

-Through these meetings, the Spaulding High SPARK team learned that simply recognizing a concussion was a challenge, so the team changed gears; instead of designing a product for concussion relief, the team set out to develop a concussion identification field kit for school nurses and coaches.
+Through these meetings, the Spaulding High SPARK team learned that simply recognizing a concussion was a challenge, so the team shifted gears; instead of designing a product for concussion relief, the team set out to develop a concussion identification field kit for school nurses and coaches.

 With their product ideas in mind and on paper, the SPARK teams started meeting at Generator to begin prototyping.

 “I went into this new environment, Generator, and it stimulated me to work harder,” said Madison, a senior at Winooski High School.
-“There were lots of tools, and we were in this board meeting room with glass doors… it made me feel more important, like I was actually doing something helpful for people.”
+“There were lots of tools, and we were in this board meeting room with glass doors… it made me feel more important and like I was actually doing something helpful for people.”

-First the students worked with art materials and cardboard to sculpt their prototypes.
+First, the students worked with art materials and cardboard to sculpt their prototypes.
 Soon, they’ll learn how to design in Illustrator and other computer programs to create prototypes with the laser cutter, the 3D printer, and in the electronics lab.

 So is SPARK working?